This article is work in progress. Last update: May 2026.

 Zeeland, meaning “Sea land,” is the southwesternmost province of the Netherlands.
 It comprises a scattering of islands, peninsulas, and a narrow mainland bordering Belgium, with Middelburg as its capital.
 Though Zeeland is the least populous Dutch province, its numbers swell at the height of summer as tourists – Dutch and German alike – flock to its famed golden beaches.

 The region’s identity has long been shaped by its ongoing battle with the sea.
-Villages have vanished beneath waves after repeated flooding, most notably in the devastating flood of 1953.
+Villages have disappeared under waves after repeated flooding over the years, most notably in the devastating flood of 1953.
 The Zeeland flag, showing a lion rising from the water and the motto “Luctor et emergo” (“I struggle and emerge”), sums up this dogged defiance.
 In response to disasters, Zeeland spearheaded the monumental Delta Works: a system of dams, sluices, storm surge barriers and dykes praised worldwide for protecting land from the encroaching North Sea.

 History buffs will find no shortage of intrigue here.
 Traces of Roman settlers dating back to 55 BC are found alongside evidence of the mysterious Nehalennia, a goddess venerated before and during Roman times.
 More recently, Zeeland was a theatre of fierce fighting during WWII under German occupation.
 Its modern boundaries enclose six main regions: Schouwen-Duiveland, Noord-Beveland, Zuid-Beveland, Walcheren, Tholen en Sint Philipsland, and Zeeuws-Vlaanderen.

-While the beaches are Zeeland’s biggest draw, there’s much more to discover year-round.
+The beaches might be Zeeland’s main tourist attraction, but there’s much more to discover.
 Strolling through its towns and fishing villages, one can almost picture ancient mariners braving the gales or tall ships filling Veere’s harbor.
-The province’s unique light has lured artists and writers for centuries – and it truly is something to behold.
+The province’s unique light has lured artists and writers for centuries – and if you see it, you’ll understand why.

-Zeeland’s landscape is haunted by the memory of sunken villages, lost to the sea; their legacy is honored by the Monument for the Drowned Villages on the Oosterscheldedijk.
-Today, salt marshes and mud flats stand as stark reminders of nature’s might.
+Zeeland’s landscape is haunted by the memory of sunken villages, lost to the sea; their legacy is honoured by the Monument for the Drowned Villages on the Oosterscheldedijk.
+Today, only salt marshes and mud flats remain there, as chilly reminders of nature’s might.

-Getting around Zeeland is easiest by car due to limited public transport, though trains reach Middelburg and Vlissingen and buses connect to other destinations – albeit on sometimes infrequent schedules.
-For short hops, nothing beats a bicycle, provided the weather cooperates.
+Getting around Zeeland is easiest by car due to limited public transport, though trains reach Middelburg and Vlissingen and buses connect to other destinations – although on sometimes infrequent schedules.
+For short hops, nothing beats a bicycle, if the weather cooperates.

 Beyond beaches, highlight attractions include the mighty Delta Works and Deltapark Neeltje Jans, the Zeeuws Museum and abbey in Middelburg, Bunkermuseum Zoutelande, Oosterschelde Museum in Yerseke, Terra Maris, Grote Kerk Veere, the Zeeland Bridge, Gravensteen, and Stadhuismuseum Zierikzee.